wrobstory/malort/README.md

 How fast is it?
 ---------------
 With timestamp parsing turned on, I used Malort to process 2.1 GB of files (1,326,794 nested JSON blobs) in 8 minutes.
 There are undoubtedly ways to do it faster.
+Speed will depend on a number of factors, including nesting depth.

 Should I use the column type results verbatim?
 ----------------------------------------------